Thahirah-Razmi/Online-Billing-System-Pahana-Edu/README.md

 | Manage Items     | ✅                 | ✅ Add/Edit | ✅ View Only |
 | Manage Bills     | ✅                 | ✅          | ✅           |
 | Help Section     | ✅                 | ✅          | ✅           |

-**6. Troubleshooting**

-Ensure MySQL server is running and credentials in DBConnection.java are correct.

-Make sure Tomcat is running on the correct port (8081).

-Check logs in NetBeans or Tomcat logs folder for errors.

----

 ## 📸 Visual Previews
 ### Pahana Edu's Online Billing System UI